 - Dion Bourque, American politician, Candidate for U.S. Representative from Louisiana 3rd District, 2000

-- Charles Bourque, American Democrat politician, Delegate to Democratic National Convention from Louisiana, 1944
+- Charles Bourque, American Democratic Party politician, Delegate to Democratic National Convention from Louisiana, 1944

 - Wayne Bourque (b.
 1959), Canadian North American Native boxing champion

 - Renée Bourque (b.
 1977), American actress

 - Phil Bourque (b.
 1962), American professional NHL ice hockey player

 - Pat Bourque (b.
 1947), American Major League Baseball player